Early Life Origins of Asthma: A Review of Potential Effectors

 1Respiratory Institute, Hospital Clínic, Barcelona, Spain

-3Institut d’Investigacio Biomedica August Pi i Sunyer (IDIBAPS)
+3Institut d’Investigacio Biomedica August Pi i Sunyer (IDIBAPS), Barcelona, Spain

 4Centro Investigación Biomédica en Red Enfermedades Respiratorias (CIBERES), Spain

-There is currently growing evidence that events occurring early in life, both before and after birth, are significantly associated with the risk of asthma, COPD and low lung function later in life.
-In fact, from conception to death there are continuous, dynamic numbers of gene-environment interactions that determine two fundamental biologic processes, lung development and lung ageing.
+There is growing evidence that events occurring early in life, both before and after birth, are significantly associated with the risk of asthma, chronic obstructive pulmonary disease, and diminished lung function later in life.
+In fact, from conception to death, a series of continuous, dynamic gene–environment interactions determine 2 fundamental biological processes, namely, lung development and lung aging.
 Over 130 birth cohorts have been initiated in the last 30 years.
-These birth cohorts have improved our understanding of asthma inception, progression and persistency.
-In this review, we summarize the main data upon those early life events proven to determine later development and persistence of asthma, such as maternal atopy or smoking, preterm birth/ bronchopulmonary dysplasia, or infections, nutrition and obesity, smoking and other environmental exposures in childhood and adolescence.
+Data from these cohorts have improved our understanding of the inception, progression, and persistency of asthma.
+In this review, we summarize the main data for the early life events proven to determine later development and persistence of asthma, such as maternal atopy and smoking, preterm birth/bronchopulmonary dysplasia, infections, nutrition, obesity, smoking, and other environmental exposures in childhood and adolescence.

-Some of these factors are obviously impossible to prevent or eliminate; others, in exchange, have been proven to have a protective role, and current research is aimed to optimally enhance them.
-The available prophylactic measures are also revised here.
-In case of environmental pollution for instance, large scale political interventions successfully managed to decrease contamination levels, leading to improved lung function and lower asthma prevalence in the respective geographical areas.
+While some of these factors are obviously impossible to prevent or eliminate, others have been proven to have a protective role, and current research is aimed optimizing them.
+Available prophylactic measures are also reviewed.
+In the case of environmental pollution, large scale political interventions successfully managed to decrease contamination levels, leading to improved lung function and lower asthma prevalence in the respective geographical areas.

-Key words: Atopy, Asthma, Lung Function, Pregnancy, Prematurity, Obstructive Airway Disease, Airway Hyperreactivity
+Key words: Atopy, Asthma, Lung function, Pregnancy, Prematurity, Obstructive airway disease, Airway hyperreactivity